Chelsea extend Carter and Mjelde contracts

 Chelsea have extended the contracts of defenders Maren Mjelde and Jess Carter until next summer.

-Norway international Mjelde, 32, and England international Carter, 24, have both been with the Blues since 2017 and have made a combined 225 appearances.
+Norway international Mjelde, 32, and England international Carter, 24, have made a combined 225 appearances for the club.

 Both featured in Chelsea's successful 2021-22 campaign which saw them win a Women's Super League and FA Cup Double.